-I listed eating more vegetables and fruit because most of us don’t eat enough and when it comes to diet and your heart health they play a big role.
-When I say eat more vegetables and fruit, you should be eating more vegetables than fruit.( pretty sure most dietitian’s would agree).
+Vegetables made the list because most of us don’t eat enough and when it comes to diet and your heart health they play a big role.
+When I say eat more vegetables and fruit, you should be eating more vegetables than fruit (pretty sure most dietitian’s would agree).
 Vegetables and fruit help achieve and maintain a healthy weight because they are low in calories, fat and high in fibre to keep you full.
 Vegetables and fruit are also high in antioxidants, vitamins and minerals which play an important anti- inflammatory role.
-Chronic inflammation increases your risk for chronic diseases.
+Chronic inflammation increases your risk for chronic diseases such as heart disease.

 A good rule of thumb is to fill half your plate with vegetables and choose lots of color, think of a rainbow when your grocery shopping.
 A great way to increase your vegetable intake is to participate in movements like “meatless Monday’s” not only are you taking better care of your heart but the environment too.
-Our family loves these vegan lentil sloppy joes.
+Our family loves this roasted beet quinoa and carrot salad and these vegan lentil sloppy joes.

 2).
 Eat Real Food:

-Convenience foods like muffins, pastries, cookies, crackers are full of sugar, fats, and artificial ingredients that raise blood sugars, cause weight gain, and inflammation which all increase your risk of heart disease.
-Instead of choosing unhealthy convenience foods cook from scratch as often as possible.
+Processed and fast foods are full of salt, sugar, fats, and artificial ingredients that raise blood sugars, cause weight gain and inflammation.
+These factors increase your risk of heart disease.
+Instead of choosing unhealthy convenience foods cook your own food as often as possible.
 This way you control the ingredients and you know what’s in your food.
 A good tip is to meal plan and do your meal prep once a week…. honestly it’s that easy.
 Know what’s in your food and choose nutrient dense foods like vegetables, fruit, nuts, seeds, healthy fats more often.
 Remember healthy eating should be easy and taste delicious.

 3).
 Eat more Soluble Fibre: